CactiLab/SoK-Cortex-M/hw_feature_test_suites/nucleo_f446re/README.md

 5. **Applying Memory Barriers**
    Data and instruction synchronization barriers ensure the MPU configuration takes effect correctly across the system.
+   MPU Configuration:

+Configures Region 0 to cover 64 KB of SRAM1 at address 0x20000000 with read/write access.
+Enables memory faults to detect unauthorized accesses.
+Privileged and Unprivileged Access Testing:

+In privileged mode, memory accesses succeed, and GPIO pins (LEDs) toggle as feedback.
+The CPU is switched to unprivileged mode, where memory writes may cause faults if access is restricted.
+UART Communication:

+Outputs messages via UART to monitor program status and transitions between modes.
+Access Permissions Table
+AP[2:0]	Privileged Access	Unprivileged Access	Notes 000	No access	No access	Any access generates a permission fault 001	Read/Write	No access	Privileged access only
+010	Read/Write	Read-only	Unprivileged write generates a permission fault 011	Read/Write	Read/Write	Full access
+100	UNPREDICTABLE	UNPREDICTABLE	Reserved
+101	Read-only	No access	Privileged read-only
+110	Read-only	Read-only	Privileged and unprivileged read-only 111	Read-only	Read-only	Privileged and unprivileged read-only with additional checks

 ---